Innmind/Immutable/docs/structures/fold.md

 ```

 This example will read all lines from the socket until one line contains `quit\n` then the loop will stop and either dump all the lines to the output or `throw new RuntimeException('socket not reachable')`.

-??? warning "Deprecated"
-    `Fold` is deprecated and will be removed in the next major release.

 ## `::with()`